Why Dip Bread in Salt?

 The Aish Rabbi Replies:

-Every time we eat bread we should dip the first bite into salt, not only on Shabbat, The reason for this custom is because the table that we eat on is compared to the Altar that once stood in the Holy Temple.
+The reason for this custom is because the table that we eat on is compared to the Altar that once stood in the Holy Temple.
 The home is likened to a miniature Temple.
 Just as all offerings on the Altar were salted, the bread that we eat is salted, too.

 Also we place salt on the bread because salt is a preserver, symbolizing that this meal is no longer merely a transitory experience, but a moment that will last for eternity.